Your business should register for VAT if your “taxable supplies” over the past 12 months has exceeded the VAT registration threshold.

 If your business has crossed the VAT registration threshold but you believe this will just be temporary, it is possible to avoid registering.

 To request permission not to register, you will need to write to HMRC explaining why you are doing so.
-You will need to explain why your annual turnover will not exceed the de-registration threshold, which is £77,000 from April 2013, and provide documentation to support your case.
+You will need to explain why your annual turnover will not exceed the de-registration threshold, which is £83,000 (as of April 2020), and provide documentation to support your case.

-If you are successful and HMRC allows you not to register on this occasion, you must let them know if circumstances change and your turnover exceeds the threshold again.
+If you are successful and HMRC allows you not to register on this occasion, you must let them know if circumstances change and your turnover exceeds the VAT registration threshold again.

 Voluntarily registering for VAT may be beneficial

 Even if you don’t have a legal requirement to register (i.e. your annual turnover hasn’t exceeded the VAT threshold), you may voluntarily decide to register for VAT.

 If you are VAT registered, you can claim back VAT you’ve paid on any business purchases.
 If your sales comprise zero-rated goods or services and you purchase standard-rated items you would be able to claim a VAT refund from HMRC.
 Even if you’ve not made any sales, you could still claim the VAT back on your purchases.

 If you are registering voluntarily, you might even be able to reclaim some of the VAT you paid when you were setting up your business even though you weren’t VAT-registered at the time.